Skip to main content

 Accountability

-How does your B2B content marketing agency make themselves accountable?
+How does your B2B marketing agency make themselves accountable?

 There are very few pay-for-performance agencies (I’d also be careful with this model for many reasons, too many for this article).
 Most of the time, you’ll get accountability on a deliverable basis: we’ll produce X articles for Y cost.